-At the risk of discounting my own credibility, I’d share that in recent years, I’ve largely shied away from thinking movies.
-When I go to the cinema nowadays, I look for a laugh or a kick, not a bucket of ambiguous afterthoughts.
+At the risk of discounting my own credibility, I’d share that in recent years, I’ve largely shied away from “thinking” movies.
+When I go to the cinema nowadays, I look for a laugh or a kick.
+Seldom a bucketful of ambiguous afterthoughts.

 In other words, I currently prefer entertainment over philosophy.
-And so when I say Annihilation (2018) succeeded in keeping me glued to the screen for two hours, that should give you an idea how well-crafted this thoughtful masterpiece is.
+Very much so too.
+And so when I say Annihilation (2018) succeeded in keeping me glued to the screen for two hours, that should give you a good idea of just how well-crafted this thoughtful masterpiece is

-It’s a mandala story in the guise of science-fiction horror.
-Where every bit of dialogue, backstory, and characterisation works in tandem to explain what The Shimmer is.
+Simply put, this is a mandala story in the guise of science-fiction horror.
+An intricately woven tapestry in which every bit of dialogue, backstory, and characterisation works in tandem to explain what The Shimmer is.
 (Or should I say, what The Shimmer represents?)

 Check out my other snappy movie reviews.

 For your convenience, here’s a link to a most detailed breakdown of the story.